VLoorenDeJong/ProjectProgressApplications/README.md

 # ProjectProgressApplications
 This is a combination of solutions, a Progress tracker and my Portfolio application.
 The Progress application is also set up as a CMS for parts of the portfolio.

+### If there are any problems or suggestions for the app please contact me @ contact@victorloorendejong.nl

 ## Progress application
 An application set to monitor your progress and display it in a Portfolio There is a demo available @ https://demo.victorloorendejong.nl/